Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Conclusions

 \section{Conclusions}

-In this paper, we investigated a novel secure ISAC system architecture empowered by CRAs.
-By simultaneously providing reconfigurability in radiation patterns and polarization states, CRAs introduce additional DoFs in the EM domain.
-We developed a comprehensive compound channel model capturing virtual angular domain, spatial domain, and depolarization effects, and formulated a joint EM- and BB-domain optimization framework aiming to maximize radar sensing performance while ensuring secure communication under stringent transmit power and SINR constraints.
-To effectively solve the resulting challenging MINLP problem, we proposed a decomposition-based iterative algorithm leveraging FP, MM, SOCP, and penalty methods.
-Extensive numerical simulations underscore the considerable benefits achievable by exploiting additional EM-domain DoFs, positioning EM-domain reconfigurability as a promising avenue for addressing security challenges in future secure ISAC system designs.
+In this paper, we proposed a novel ISAC system architecture empowered by CRAs.
+By simultaneously enabling dynamic reconfiguration of radiation patterns and polarization states, CRAs significantly expand the number of available EM DoFs.
+We developed a comprehensive compound channel model integrating virtual angular-domain characteristics, spatial propagation, and depolarization effects.
+Based on this model, we formulated a joint EM- and BB-domain optimization framework to maximize radar sensing performance subject to communication QoS, transmit power, and SINR constraints.
+To tackle the resulting MINLP problem, we proposed a decomposition-based iterative algorithm leveraging FP, MM, SOCP, and penalty methods.
+Extensive simulations demonstrated that the proposed CRA-array architecture effectively enhances radar sensing accuracy and clutter suppression compared to conventional beamforming approaches.
+The results highlighted the critical importance of polarization reconfigurability and confirmed that even practical low-resolution CRA implementations offer near-optimal performance.
+Thus, this work underscores the significant advantages of exploiting additional EM-domain DoFs, demonstrating EM reconfigurability to be a promising technology for robust and efficient next-generation ISAC systems.
+Our research bridges theoretical ISAC design with practical antenna implementation constraints, facilitating the development of resilient and high-performance 6G wireless networks.